dspetukhov/data-quality-automated-evaluator/README.md

 #### `source`

-This section specifies properties to read the source of data using Polars.
+This section specifies parameters to read the source of data using Polars:

 - `file_path` is the mandatory value defining the path to the file(s) to read.
 - `file_format` is required in cases when file to read is missing an extension at the end of the name or when reading from a directory with partitioned files.
 - `storage_options` is required for reading from cloud providers.
-If it is not specified, Polars will implicitly try to get relevant credentials from environment variables, so explicit indication of the variables is recommended:
+However, if not explicitly specified, Polars will implicitly try to get relevant credentials from environment variables, so explicit specification of the variables is recommended:

 ```python
 storage_options = {